 - 2 cups graham cracker crumbs (organic, gluten-free, or vegan)

 - 2 cups powdered confectioners' sugar

 - 1 cup + ¼ cup creamy peanut butter (can sub almond butter or SunButter), divided

 - 1½ cups dairy-free chocolate chips (such as Enjoy Life)

-- In a medium bowl, mix melted the dairy-free butter, graham cracker crumbs, confectioners' sugar, one cup of the peanut butter, and salt (if using) until well blended.
+- In a medium bowl, mix the graham cracker crumbs, confectioners' sugar, 1 cup peanut butter, melted butter alternative, and salt (if using) until well blended.

 - Press evenly into the bottom of an ungreased 9x13-inch pan.